-As a Certified B Corporation®, Wescott is committed to nurturing our team members’ desire to serve these communities and charities with both passion and purpose.
+As a Certified B Corporation® and a 2021 Best for the World honoree, Wescott is committed to nurturing our team members’ desire to serve these communities and charities with both passion and purpose.
 To honor that commitment, our organization has developed a dedicated Volunteer Time Off (VTO) program.
 This program gives every team member paid time off so they have the ability to devote more time to the organizations that mean the most to them personally.

 About the National Multiple Sclerosis Society and Bike MS

 The National Multiple Sclerosis Society’s vision is clear: a world free of MS. According to their research, nearly 1 million American’s over the age of 18 are living with a Multiple Sclerosis (MS) diagnosis.
 A debilitating disease characterized by chronic pain, fatigue, loss of vision and impaired coordination, there is no known cure and those affected with the condition often face difficult treatments including chemotherapy to slow progression.